AdoptOpenJDK/jitwatch/README.md

 Processes a completed hotspot.log or tails a live one.

+To generate the log file used by JITWatch run your program with JRE switches -XX:+UnlockDiagnosticVMOptions -XX:+TraceClassLoading -XX:+LogCompilation -XX:+PrintAssembly

+hsdis is required for -XX:PrintAssembly

 Easily view which methods are compiled and plot a timeline of JIT compilations.

 Add source trees and jars/class folders to enable opening source / bytecode from a context menu.